Minh-TanTRAN/NLP/README.md

 **Comments :**
 The pre processing part, model training and model improvement was very well understood.
-I had a lot more trouble with the Pytorch and LSTM part, I took a lot from the internet and I had trouble completely understanding all the steps and the logic behind it.
+I had a lot more trouble with the Pytorch and LSTM part.